jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

     Because of this policy terminates instances, EC2 Auto Scaling needs less time to determine whether to terminate additional instances.

-- If default 300 seconds is too long, reduce costs by applying a scaling-specific cooldown period of 180 seconds to the scale-in policy.
+- **If default 300 seconds is too long, reduce costs by applying a scaling-specific cooldown period of 180 seconds to the scale-in policy.
-    - this will allow the instances to terminate faster.
+    - this will allow the instances to terminate faster**.

 - If your app is scaling up and down multiple times each hour, modify the ASG cooldown timers and the CloudWatch Alarm Period that triggers the scale in.